Danielle Legros Georges

-Danielle Legros Georges is a Haitian-born American poet, essayist and academic.
-She is a professor of creative writing in the Lesley University MFA Program in Creative Writing.
-Her areas of focus include contemporary American poetry, African-American poetry, Caribbean literature and studies, literary translation, and the arts in education.
-She is the creative editor of sx salon, a digital forum for innovative critical and creative explorations of Caribbean literature.
+Danielle Legros Georges (February 14, 1964 – February 11, 2025) was a Haitian-born American poet, translator, essayist, and academic.
+She was a professor of creative writing in the Lesley University MFA Program in Creative Writing.
+Her areas of focus included contemporary American poetry, African-American poetry, Caribbean literature and studies, literary translation, and the arts in education.
+She was the creative editor of sx salon, a digital forum for innovative critical and creative explorations of Caribbean literature.
+Legros Georges was poet laureate of Boston, Massachusetts, from 2015 to 2019.

-Biography
+Life and career

 Danielle Legros Georges was born in Gonaïves, Haiti.
 Her family lived in the Democratic Republic of the Congo before settling in Boston, Massachusetts.
-She has lived and worked in Chicago and New York.
+She had lived and worked in Chicago and New York.

 After graduating from Emerson College with a bachelor's degree in Communication Studies, she became part of the Dark Room Collective of Black writers, and went on to earn a master's of fine arts degree in English and creative writing from New York University.
+As Ira Mathur observes, Georges had "an enduring commitment to the arts, but also to the notion of art as a vehicle for social engagement and healing.
+It was at NYU that she began to seriously engage with poetry, and her work began to reflect her complex engagement with language—both as a means of expression and as a tool for cultural reclamation."

-She is a professor in the Creative Arts in Learning Division of Lesley University.
+She was a professor in the Creative Arts in Learning Division of Lesley University.

-Her poetry has appeared in many literary journals – including Agni, The Boston Globe, Transition, World Literature Today, SpoKe, SX Salon, The Caribbean Writer, Callaloo, Salamander, Poiesis, Black Renaissance Noire, MaComère, and The American Poetry Review – and has been widely anthologised, including in New Daughters of Africa (edited by Margaret Busby, 2019).
-Her debut book of poems, Maroon, was published in 2001 by Northwestern University Press.
-Her second collection, The Dear Remote Nearness of You (Barrow Street Press, 2016), won the New England Poetry Club's Sheila Margaret Motton Book Prize.
+Her poetry appeared in many literary journals – including Agni, The Boston Globe, Transition, World Literature Today, SpoKe, SX Salon, The Caribbean Writer, Callaloo, Salamander, Poiesis, Black Renaissance Noire, MaComère, and The American Poetry Review – and has been widely anthologised, including in New Daughters of Africa (edited by Margaret Busby, 2019).

+Legros Georges's debut book of poems, Maroon, was published in 2001 by Curbstone Press / Northwestern University Press.
+Her second poetry collection, The Dear Remote Nearness of You (Barrow Street Press, 2016), won the New England Poetry Club's Sheila Margaret Motton Book Prize.
+Her last collection, Three Leaves, Three Roots: Poems on the Haiti–Congo Story, was published by Beacon Press in January 2025.